InspiryThemes/quick-and-easy-testimonials/README.md

 ## Installation

-1. Unzip the download package
+1. Unzip the downloaded package
 2. Upload `quick-and-easy-testimonials` to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress